 Reading this you might be the only Support Advisor in your RSA, however there are a number of people you can approach for help if you have any questions, whether about your role overall, or how you can best help on an individual client.
-Below is a table that can be populated with your important contacts locally, by district and nationally.
+Firstly, your District Support Manager (DSM)/District Support Advisor (DSA) is your first point of contact for all things RSA support.